flyfirstmars/spring-ai-workshop/docs/foundations.md

 }
 ```

+You can ask the service to retain Responses API outputs by setting `"store": true`; the API returns a persistent `response_id` that you can pass later via `previous_response_id` to achieve stateful follow-ups without resending the original input.
+Pair this with `metadata` for your own bookkeeping when retrieving stored responses through the SDK.

 Always include authentication headers (`Authorization: Bearer <key>` for OpenAI, `api-key: <key>` for Azure), set `Content-Type: application/json`, and target the deployment-specific API version.

 The Responses API adds reasoning controls unique to GPT-5-class deployments. `reasoning.effort` ranges from `minimal` to `high` (higher values allocate more reasoning tokens), and models that expose `reasoning.summary` can return concise or detailed traces when desired. `text.verbosity` lets you request terse, medium, or expansive answers without rewriting prompts.